Freshwater Fish Species

 Atlantic salmon

-Found in over a dozen states, it grows to around eighty pounds.
+Found in over a dozen states, they can grow to around eighty pounds.

 Chinook salmon

-Less than ten states sport the chinook grows to over 30 pounds.
+Less than ten states sport the chinook, which grows to over 30 pounds.

 Chum salmon

-Found in AK, OR and WA the chum is aka dog salmon and blue backs.
+Found in AK, OR and WA the chum is aka dog salmon or blue backs.

 Coho salmon